tuplex/tuplex/README.md

 To install Tuplex, simply install the dependencies first and then build the package.

 #### MacOS build from source
 To build Tuplex, you need several other packages first which can be easily installed via [brew](https://brew.sh/).
 If you want to build Tuplex with AWS support, you need `macOS 10.13+`.
+Python 3.9 or earlier requires an older cloudpickle version (1.6.0) whereas Python 3.10+ requires cloudpickle 2.1.0+.
 ```
 brew install llvm@9 boost boost-python3 aws-sdk-cpp pcre2 antlr4-cpp-runtime googletest gflags yaml-cpp celero protobuf libmagic
 python3 -m pip install 'cloudpickle<2.0' numpy